-In Sect.~\ref{sec:Code} we discuss the extension of the KOSMA-$\tau$ PDR model to a clumpy 3D PDR model.
-To test the new model we use selected observations of the Orion Bar PDR which are presented in Sect.~\ref{sec:OriBar}.
-The 3D model of the Orion Bar PDR is presented in Sect.~\ref{sec:OriModel} and the fitting results are discussed in Sect.~\ref{sec:results}.
-The results are summarised in Sect.~\ref{sec:summary}.
+In Sect.~\ref{Sect:Code} we discuss the extension of the KOSMA-$\tau$ PDR model to a clumpy 3D PDR model.
+To test the new code we use selected observations of the Orion Bar PDR which are presented in Sect.~\ref{Sect:OriBar}.
+The 3D model of the Orion Bar PDR is discussed in Sect.~\ref{Sect:OriModel}.
+In Sect.~\ref{Sect:ParameterScans} we present the fitting process: first we discuss the parameters that are varied within our model set-up and define functions of merit that are used for the evaluation of different models.
+We do then present the simulation outcome for many different models and provide a discussion.
+The results are summarised in Sect.~\ref{Sect:summary}.